Assess Chemistry with Colleagues

 10 Ridiculous Information Technology Acronyms

 Any tech executive would agree that the IT world is awash with acronyms, many of which border on the absurd.
-These acronyms range from baffling combinations of letters to abbreviations that leave us puzzled.
+These technology acronyms range from baffling combinations of letters to abbreviations that leave us puzzled.
 The tech industry certainly doesn’t lack its share of peculiar acronyms.

 Let’s explore some of the absurd IT acronyms, though this is just scratching the surface of the extensive array found in our vocabulary.